Getting vaccinated to limit infections: The vaccines for coronavirus are effective and safe. All HMOs have them available.

 Who Is Considered VaccinatedThose vaccinated in Israel or abroad according to the guidance

-Why vaccinate children if they usually develop a mild illness?
+Why vaccinate children and toddlers if they usually develop a mild illness?

 - To avoid long-term complications: Even after recovery from COVID-19, there are risks of complications and medium-term and long-term side effects, which include heart conditions and neurological issues, such as: